-• By June 4th, 2024, at 4pm CET (first examination session - the exact date may change yearly) students submit the thesis manuscript (PDF-file) and the raw data (preferably as ZIP-file) in electronic format on the thesis platform (https://matix.imbrsea.eu).
+• By the beginning of June (tentative date June 4th, 2025, at 4pm CET) (first examination session - the exact date may change yearly) students submit the thesis manuscript (PDF-file) and the raw data (preferably as ZIP-file) in electronic format on the thesis platform (https://matix.imbrsea.eu).
 Raw data (or at least the metadata) must also be included in the thesis manuscript as an annex.
 Thesis manuscripts up to 50 MB can be uploaded, while the maximum size for the raw data is 10 GB.
 In case of confidential raw data, students must provide at least the metadata and indicate how to retrieve the data in case this would be necessary.
 Upon submission, students receive an email of confirmation.

-Students who did not manage to submit the thesis by the deadline have a second opportunity on August 1st, 2024, at 4pm CET (second examination session - the exact date may change yearly).
+Students who did not manage to submit the thesis by the deadline have a second opportunity to submit at the beginning of August 2025 (tentative date August 5th, 2025, at 4pm CET) (second examination session - the exact date may change yearly).
 However, this must be justified: students that fail to submit the thesis on the first examination period should submit a joint-signed justification with the main supervisor within the deadline of the 1st examination period to the IMBRSea coordinator (luana.monteiro@imbrsea.eu) and copy to info@imbrsea.eu.